The Birth of a Classic

 A Facility Worthy of Nordic Tugs

 With the popularity of the tugs growing nationally, the original production facility in Woodinville, WA, reached capacity.
 In March 1990, Nordic Tugs moved its plant and corporate offices to Burlington, Washington, doubling the production area to 15,000 square feet and providing for separate fiberglass lamination and carpentry shops.

 By 1998, Nordic Tugs moved yet again to a larger facility in Burlington to keep up with demand.
-The company expanded at that site in 2007, and today Nordic Tugs occupies a 120,000 square-foot facility that includes state-of-the-art manufacturing and environmental compliance equipment.
+The company expanded at that site in 2007, and in 2014 Nordic Tugs occupies a 80,000 square-foot two building facility that includes state-of-the-art manufacturing and environmental compliance equipment.

 Nordic Tugs Today

 In 2007, Nordic Tugs received National Marine Manufacturers Association (NMMA), American Boat and Yacht Council (ABYC) Certification for its entire product line — an important distinction in the marine industry.
 While all boats in the United States are required to meet U.S. Coast Guard regulations ABYC certified boats must meet more comprehensive standards and pass a rigorous third-party inspection to ensure that construction adheres to all of the applicable standards.